KristianLyng/varnishfoo/chapter-4.rst

                 }

                 # The Host header contains the verbatim Host header, as
                 # supplied by the client.
-Some times, that includes a port
+Sometimes, that includes a port
                 # number, but typically only if it is user-visible (e.g.:
                 # the user entered http://www.example.com:8080/)
                 if (req.http.host == "www.example.com" && req.url == "/login") {
-                        # return (pass) is an other return statement.
+                        # return (pass) is another return statement.
 It
                         # instructs Varnish to bypass the cache for this
                         # request.
                         return (pass);